Chart Color Schemes

 Kensington Grove is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Kensington Grove's cultural diversity was found to be below average, with 87.7% of its population born in Australia, 93.3% being citizens, and 97.1% speaking English only at home.
-Christianity is the main religion in Kensington Grove, comprising 47.3% of people.
-Judaism, however, is overrepresented at 0.5%, compared to 0.1% across Greater Brisbane.
+Christianity is the predominant religion in Kensington Grove, comprising 47.3% of its population.
+Notably, Judaism is overrepresented in Kensington Grove at 0.5%, compared to 0.1% across Greater Brisbane.

 Frequently Asked Questions - Diversity